Audience menu for:

 State authorization is a requirement in the Higher Education Act that requires institutions to be authorized to offer distance education (online) content to students who reside in a state other than the institution’s home state.

 Harford Community College is an approved institution of the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 As a NC-SARA institution, Harford Community College is approved to offer distance learning courses to students who reside in other NC-SARA approved states.
-At this point in time, Harford Community College is unable to admit students from California and Massachusetts, as the two are not participating members of NC-SARA.
+At this point in time, Harford Community College is unable to admit students from California, as California is not a participating member of NC-SARA.

 Students who move to a state where Harford Community College is not authorized will not be able to continue taking coursework with Harford Community College and will lose eligibility for federal student aid.